Medical Device Registration in Ireland

 Mode -2: Manual Mode

-The form to be downloaded from ‘Publication and Forms ‘section of www.hpra.ie (of medical device) is to be filled and attached with supporting documents, requisite fees to submit to HPRA.
+The form to be downloaded from ‘Publication and Forms ‘section of www.hpra.ie (for the medical device) is to be filled and attached with supporting documents, requisite fees to submit to HPRA.

 Registration of device is to be made online on https://access.medicaldevices.ie with the help of Username and Password issued by the HPRA, after the successful filling of device details, take the printout of it.